Online Resource Allocation with Cancellations: Numerical Experiments

 In this section we run numerical simulations on synthetic instances to measure the empirical performance of our proposed algorithms and compare them with alternative methods.
 We utilize the concept of a performance gap, represented as $\frac{\ALG (\textit{I})}{\OPT (\textit{I})}$ to measure the effectiveness of an algorithm on each problem instance $\textit{I}$.
 This metric serves as a measure of how well the algorithm performs in comparison to the optimal solution for a given problem instance.

 \textit{Experimental setup}.
-We consider a cloud market setting in which customers who are willing to pay for the service arrive over time (online nodes) and should be matched to available servers (offline nodes).
-As for the offline nodes, there are $10$ servers with independent qualities randomly drawn from $U[0,1]$ .
-On the online side, there are $100$ customers arriving over time with different willingness to pay.
-The willingness to pay $v_i$ of the customers are increasing over time and its increment is drawn from $U[0,1]$.
-In particular, $v_i = \sum_{j=1}^i u_j$ where $u_j \sim U[0,1]$.
-We define the value on an edge to be the product of server's quality and customer's willingness to pay.
-In order to add edge-wise uncertainty to the problem, we assume a customer with willingness to pay $v_i$ only accepts an offline node with quality greater than $\frac{v_i}{100}$.
-To put it another way, $\weightij = 0$ if willingness to pay of the customer is greater than $100$ times the quality of the offline node.
-Note that in such an instance, more valuable and less flexible customers arrive later in the sequence --- hence it is critical for the online algorithm to protect the inventory to avoid paying large amounts of cancellation/buyback cost. \\ \textit{Algorithms}.
-In the experiments, we consider 4 different algorithms. \begin{enumerate} \item \textbf{Fractional algorithm} (\Cref{alg:primal dual matching}) \item \textbf{Integral-Deterministic algorithm} (\Cref{alg:opt deterministic matching}) \item \textbf{Greedy algorithm}: An integral algorithm which allocates online node $i$ to the offline node $j$ with largest positive marginal profit. \item \textbf{Free-disposal algorithm}: The algorithm which does not take into account the buyback cost.
-This is in fact \Cref{alg:primal dual matching} for $f=0$, which was introduced in the earlier work of \cite{DHKMY-16}. \end{enumerate} \textit{Result}.
-We generate $20$ sample instances for each $\buybackcost \in \{0,0.25,...,3\}$ and compare the profit generated by each algorithm with the optimal offline using performance gap.
-We then calculate the confidence interval for these performance gaps for each $\buybackcost$.
-The result of this simulation can be seen in \cref{fig:numerics}.
+We consider an online booking setting in which customers who are willing to pay for the service arrive over time (online nodes) and should be matched to available resources (offline nodes).
+As for the offline nodes, there are $5$ resources with independent qualities randomly drawn from $U[0,1]$.
+On the online side, there are $50$ customers arriving over time with different willingness to pay.
+The willingness to pay $v_i$ of the customers is increasing over time and its increment is $2.5\%$ of the previous online node.
+In particular, $v_i = 1.025^{i-1}$.
+We define the value on an edge to be the product of resource's quality and customer's willingness to pay.
+In order to add edge-wise uncertainty to the problem, we assume a customer $i$ accepts an offline node with quality $u_j$ with probability $\min(\frac{50}{i}\times u_j,1)$.
+Note that in such an instance, more valuable and less flexible customers arrive later in the sequence --- hence it is critical for the online algorithm to protect the inventory to avoid paying large amounts of cancellation/buyback cost. \\ \textit{Policies}.
+In the experiments, we consider 4 different algorithms. \begin{enumerate} \item \textbf{Primal-Dual Fractional}: this policy is \Cref{alg:primal dual matching} defined in \Cref{sec:matching}.
+It achieves the optimal competitive ratio among all online policies. \item \textbf{Primal-Dual Integral}: this policy is \Cref{alg:opt deterministic matching} defined in \Cref{sec:deterministic}.
+It achieves the optimal competitive ratio among all deterministic integral policies. \item \textbf{Marginal Greedy algorithm}: this policy that assigns the online node $i$ to the offline node $j$ with the largest positive marginal profit. \item \textbf{Free-disposal algorithm}: The fraction algorithm that does not take into account the buyback cost.
+This is, in fact, \Cref{alg:primal dual matching} for $f=0$, which was introduced in the earlier work of \cite{DHKMY-16}. \end{enumerate} \textit{Result}.
+We generate $20$ sample instances for each $\buybackcost \in \{0,0.04, \dots, 0.36\}$.
+For each policy, we compute its performance gap as the ratio between its profit and the profit in the optimal offline benchmark.
+We also report the confidence interval for these performance gaps for each $\buybackcost$.
+The result of this simulation can be seen in \Cref{fig:numerics}.\\ It is clear that both algorithms \ref{alg:opt deterministic matching} and \ref{alg:primal dual matching} outperform the other benchmarks in all choices of $f$ in our experiments.
+In particular \Cref{alg:primal dual matching} has a higher mean and lower variance for all $\buybackcost > 0$.
+As we see in \Cref{fig:numerics}, the Primal-Dual Fractional algorithm outperforms the Primal-Dual Integral algorithm for $f\in[0,0.28]$, and they have comparable performance gaps for other choices of $f$.